-For tax years 2014 through 2018, the Individual Shared Responsibility provision of the Affordable Care Act made you responsible for having minimum essential coverage, or MEC, in health insurance.
+For tax years 2014 through 2018, the Individual Shared Responsibility provision of the Affordable Care Act makes you responsible for having minimum essential coverage, or MEC, in health insurance.
 Otherwise, you need to be eligible for a health care exemption, or you could pay a penalty when filing your income tax return for these years.

 MEC is the mandated responsibility of every individual and is defined by the Internal Revenue Service as: